appdev-lessons/photogram-industrial-part-4/content.md

 - Anything contained in the project "README" is now contained in this Lesson
 - I use `bin/server` to start my live app preview, _you_ should use `bin/dev`
 - I use `rails sample_data`, _you_ should use `rake sample_data`
-- I am using Bootstrap v4 in the video.
-The official Bootstrap docs now show v5 by default, so when referring to the docs, you can switch to [v4.6 using the dropdown in the top-right](https://getbootstrap.com/docs/4.6/getting-started/introduction/).
-However, this isn't strictly necessary and you should be able to use the most up-to-date bootstrap version in your project without getting confused.
+- I am using using Bootstrap version 4 in the video.
+The official Bootstrap docs now show v5 by default.
+Links and code contained in this document are based on the version 5 Bootstrap.
 </div>

 Did you read the differences above?
 Good!
 Then [here is a walkthrough video for this project.](https://share.descript.com/view/h3WXOoqhNNU)